 “Brødrene Dahl has got a solution based on our needs rather than the platform’s technical capabilities,” says Morten Nikolajsen.

-Recommendations for getting CRM across the line
+CRM Recommendations for getting across the line

-If Morten Nikolajsen is to point to a few important reasons why Brødrene Dahl has now succeeded with CRM, at the third attempt, a clear division of roles including milestones and success criteria is one of them.
+If Morten Nikolajsen wants to point to a few important reasons why Brødrene Dahl has now succeeded with CRM, at the third attempt, a clear division of roles including milestones and success criteria is one of them.
 Another is that the solution has to be perceived as having real value by both sales staff and managers in their day-to-day work.

 Brødrene Dahl is Denmark’s largest plumbing wholesaler.
 The company specialises in products and consulting in plumbing, water and drainage, tools, pipes and valves and climate solutions.
 Brødrene Dahl is a supplier of expertise with 52 stores spread across the country.